Daimler CEO says Mercedes plans four new or refreshed SUVs in 2015

-Detroit (Reuters) - Daimler AG (DAIGn.DE) Chief Executive Officer Dieter Zetsche said on Sunday the automaker’s Mercedes luxury brand plans four new or redesigned sport utility vehicles this year, expanding its offerings in one of the fastest growing segments in the luxury vehicle market.
+Detroit, Jan 11 (Reuters) - Daimler AG Chief Executive Officer Dieter Zetsche said on Sunday the automaker’s Mercedes luxury brand plans four new or redesigned sport utility vehicles this year, expanding its offerings in one of the fastest growing segments in the luxury vehicle market.

 Mercedes will also expand to 80 from 75 the number of cars and SUVs with all-wheel drive.